 - ¼ cup vanilla non-fat greek yogurt

-- 3 tablespoons amber rum * or substitute 1 teaspoon rum extract for non-alcoholic version and add additional amounts of liquid (see NOTES)
+- 3 tablespoons amber rum * or substitute 1 teaspoon rum extract for non-alcoholic version and add additional amounts of liquid (see variations and substitutions)

 - ½ teaspoon vanilla extract